How much to charge for junk removal

 - Disposal costs.

-The type of waste will also affect the cost of removal.
+Evaluating the type of junk to be removed (eg, hazardous materials) will also affect the cost of removal.
 For example, removing hazardous material will cost more than yard waste.

 Other common materials you may be asked to remove include: